Man Dies After Falling on Cruise Ship

 Be an investigator yourself.
 If you are able to, be your own investigator.
 If there were other passengers that witnessed the accident, try to get their names and contact information.
 Gather the names and job positions of any staff members that might have knowledge about your accident.
 Take pictures of the area where the accident took place, and document what you were wearing at the time of the accident.
 Even the smallest of details could be more helpful than you realize if your case goes to court.

 Contact a Personal Injury Attorney as Quickly as Possible

 If you or a loved one has been injured in a cruise ship accident, it is important that you contact a personal injury attorney as quickly as possible.
-The Florida attorneys at the Leifer Law Firm will review your situation and determine what your best options are.
+The Florida attorneys at Leifer & Ramirez will review your situation and determine what your best options are.
 Contact us today to schedule a free and confidential consultation.